 This is the most important aspect if you want healthy growing crops.
 Once that you have chosen the crops that you want to grow you should consider the depth that you should plant the seed on, the right distance between the seeds.

 Many people think that watering is okay when dry farming.
 Quite the contrary – watering this kind of soil can create cracks in the soil and in some cases speed up water evaporation from it.

 Instead of watering make sure you prepare the soil correctly.
 Before planting, make sure that the soil is moist enough that you can squeeze and make it in the form of a ball without the dirt breaking in your hand.
 The key thing is working with the moisture that is already captured in the soil, not adding more.

-Still, if you don’t know what to grow, there is no way you can have a healthy looking garden.
+Still, if you don’t know what to grow, there is no way you can have a healthy-looking garden.
 Not every crop is suitable for growing under such circumstances, yet there are a lot of plants that you can dry farm.

 What we suggest to grow is beans, tomatoes, watermelon, corn and sunflowers.
-It’s best to experiment what works for your garden and the soil.
+It’s best to experiment with what works for your garden and the soil.

-How your garden may benefit from this type of gardening?
+How your garden may benefit from this type of gardening

 The one big plus to this method of growing plants is because when there is a drought most gardens won’t survive it.
 However, a dry farming garden can and will do better in times when water is scarce.

 It’s a real challenge for a gardener to try his green thumb at this type of farming.
-Yet it’s going to be a great learning experience to any gardener doing this for the first time.
+Yet it’s going to be a great learning experience for any gardener doing this for the first time.

 - The soil has to be prepared before the planting period.